amillerman/MasseyHacks2/README.md

 Push up, pull down, sounds simple enough right?
 We'll go over some of the problems you may encounter later, but for now let's get to cloning our repository and creating out local copy.

 - Desktop Users (Windows/Mac):
-	1. This step shouldn't be necessary if you logged in after first instaling the program, but in case something went wrong there, let's cover it here:
+	1. This step shouldn't be necessary if you logged in after first installing the program, but in case something went wrong there, let's cover it here:
 		- In the upper right hand corner of the program, click the ![](https://github.com/MasseyHacks/tutorials/blob/master/git-and-github/resources/github-desktop-gear.png) icon and go to "Options":
 			<p align="center"><img src="https://github.com/MasseyHacks/tutorials/blob/master/git-and-github/resources/github-desktop-choose-options.png"/></p>
 		-  Go to **Accounts** and click **Add account**